Event Details for Amplitude Modulation QSO Party

 Bands and Frequencies:

 Any frequency that is legal for voice communication may be used, but here are some recommended specific frequencies

 20 meters – 14286, 14330-14340

-PRIZES: The AWA traditionally provides a nice plaque to the station with the highest overall score.
+The AWA provides a nice plaque to the station with the highest overall score.
 Plaques are presented at the AWA annual conference.
 If the winner is not able to attend, the plaque will be mailed.

 Ron Skipper W8ACR